 Myth: Plastic surgery operations are very costly and they are possible only in big corporate hospitals.

-Fact: Plastic surgery operations are much cheaper and more affordable as compared to contemporary superspecialties like neurosurgery and cancer surgery.
+Fact: Plastic surgery operations are much cheaper and more affordable compared to contemporary superspecialties like neurosurgery and cancer surgery.
 The majority of plastic surgery operations are possible in small nursing homes, and this is the best solution for the plastic surgery patient as it will provide personalized care, improve the results, and cut unnecessary expenses.

 Myth: Plastic surgery is not reimbursed under mediclaim insurance.